-Nikon Df versus Sony A9
+Nikon Df vs Sony A9

-The Nikon Df and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in November 2013 and April 2017.
+The Nikon Df and the Sony Alpha A9 are two digital cameras that were announced, respectively, in November 2013 and April 2017.
 The Df is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Nikon Df vs Sony A9

 The physical size and weight of the Nikon Df and the Sony A9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The Df can be obtained in two different colors (black, silver), while the A9 is only available in black.